 The studies from the carbon project were among those presented in 2014 at Green Economy in the South, the first major international conference on the subject.
 The conference was held in Tanzania to make it more accessible for Southern-based scholars to attend.
 STEPS also provided a web platform for the conference.
 The event provided an antidote to Northern-led thinking on issues that affected people in the Global South.

-The work on land, green grabbing and carbon forestry fed into a larger theme of ‘resource politics’.
+The work on land, green grabbing and carbon forestry has all fed into a larger theme of ‘resource politics’.

-This question and related ones were debated on the STEPS blog, with contributions from STEPS members, the Stockholm Resilience Centre and elsewhere adding to the debate.
-Along with the SRC and the Tellus Institute, we also looked at how these urgent ecological challenges required new approaches to innovation — approaches that would give far greater recognition and power to grassroots actors and processes.
+Picking up on our long-term work on social and grassroots innovation, and along with the Stockholm Resilience Centre and the Tellus Institute, we also looked at how these urgent global environmental challenges required new approaches to innovation — approaches that would give far greater recognition and power to grassroots actors and processes.

 Financialising nature and resource politics

-In 2015, the STEPS Centre and the Centre for Global Political Economy convened a symposium on Critical Perspectives on the Financialisation of Nature, exploring how theory, politics and practical approaches could make sense of a growing number of market-based environmental products and services.
+In 2015, the STEPS Centre co-convened a symposium on Critical Perspectives on the Financialisation of Nature, exploring how theory, politics and practical approaches could make sense of a growing number of market-based environmental products and services.

-This was followed by an international conference on Resource Politics, which explored a wider set of issues — including the Anthropocene, social justice movements, the ‘green economy’, feminist visions for sustainability and many case studies of local conflicts and alliances from around the world.
+This theme was central to the international conference on Resource Politics that the Centre hosted at Sussex in 2015.
+This also explored a wider set of issues — including the meanings and implications of the Anthropocene, the role of social justice movements in environmental questions, contestations over notions of the ‘green economy’, feminist visions for sustainability, all illustrated and elaborated by many case studies of local initiatives, conflicts, mobilisations and alliances from around the world.